 Section 4.
-The Secretary-Treasurer shall keep a correct list of all members and keep the minutes of all meetings and other records of the organization and perform other duties assigned by the President.
-The Secretary-Treasurer shall keep a fair and accurate account of all monies paid to the Society and keep them in a depository selected by vote of the members.
+The Secretary and Treasurer shall keep a correct list of all members and keep the minutes of all meetings and other records of the organization and perform other duties assigned by the President.
+The Secretary and Treasurer shall keep a fair and accurate account of all monies paid to the Society and keep them in a depository selected by vote of the members.
 A statement of accounts will be presented at each regular meeting and when otherwise requested by the President.
-The Secretary-Treasurer shall pay all orders and sign all checks.
+The Treasurer shall pay all orders and sign all checks.

 Section 5.
 In case a vacancy shall occur, from any cause, in any office or on the Executive Board, the remaining members of the Executive Board may, by ballot, elect a person to fill such vacancy who shall hold office until the next Annual Meeting.

 Section 1.
 The President, upon taking office, shall appoint an Education Committee, a Nomination Committee, an Auditing Committee, and a Membership Committee, each consisting of 2 (two) or more members, plus other committees as deemed necessary.

 Section 2.
 The Executive Board shall consist of the elected officers and the immediate past President.